 Source: The Value of Value Factors

-In the charts you can see the returns if you invested in cheap and expensive companies based on a number of single valuation ratios and then as well as the three composite valuation ratios James developed: Value Composite 1, 2 and 3.
+As you can see the returns if you invested in cheap and expensive companies based on a number of single valuation ratios were lot lower than the three composite valuation ratios James developed: Value Composite 1, 2 and 3.

 Investing in expensive companies is a bad idea